ejplatform/hyperpython/docs/templating.rst

 In Hyperpython, we can declare attributes as keyword arguments and children as a index access.
 This clever abuse of Python syntax is good to creating expressive representations of HTML documents.
-Under the hood, Python call div() and generates an :cls:`Element` instance.
+Under the hood, Python call div() and generates an :class:`Element` instance.
 Indexing is used to insert the given elements as children and then return the tag itself as a result.
 We encourage using this syntax only during element creation in order to avoid confusion.